Have feedback about the gameplay or cards?

 Players will shuffle their decks and place them face down on the left side of the playmat.

-Determine the player who will go first by flipping a coin.
+Determine the player who will go first by flipping a coin or a dice roll.
 The player that wins the coin toss chooses if they play first or second.

 Both players will draw 7 cards from their deck to begin the game.